 SPRING Phase I trial results published: A WIN Consortium phase I study exploring avelumab, palbociclib, and axitinib in advanced non-small cell lung cancer

 SPRING 01 Trial

-SPRING 01 will explore the safety and efficacy of the combination of a modulator of immune check point (avelumab), and two small molecule tyrosine kinase inhibitors (TKI) (axitinib and palbociclib).
+SPRING 01 explored the safety and efficacy of the combination of a modulator of immune check point (avelumab), and two small molecule tyrosine kinase inhibitors (TKI) (axitinib and palbociclib).

-During the Phase I, the tri-therapy will be tested at different doses following a specific dose-escalation scheme in order to establish the safety and identify the recommended dose for the Phase II.
-The Phase II will confirm the safety and will assess the clinical utility of the tri-therapy approach in the treatment of advanced/metastatic NSCLC.
+During the Phase I, the tri-therapy was tested at different doses following a specific dose-escalation scheme in order to establish the safety and identify the recommended dose for the Phase II.
+The Phase II confirmed the safety and assessed the clinical utility of the tri-therapy approach in the treatment of advanced/metastatic NSCLC.

-The study will also explore the clinical utility of the Simplified Interventional Mapping System (SIMS), a new tool/algorithm enabling matching of NSCLC patients with combination therapies.
-For this purpose tumor/metastasis and matched normal tissue biopsies will be requested.
+The study explored the clinical utility of the Simplified Interventional Mapping System (SIMS), a new tool/algorithm enabling matching of NSCLC patients with combination therapies.
+For this purpose tumor/metastasis and matched normal tissue biopsies were requested.

-Patients eligible will have an advanced/metastatic NSCLC with no documented targetable alterations (EGFR, ROS1, MET exon 14 skipping mutation or ALK translocation) and will all receive the tri-therapy associating avelumab, axitinib and palbociclib.
+Patients eligible had an advanced/metastatic NSCLC with no documented targetable alterations (EGFR, ROS1, MET exon 14 skipping mutation or ALK translocation) and received the tri-therapy associating avelumab, axitinib and palbociclib.

-Dr. Benjamin Solomon talks about the preliminiary results of SPRING trial at WIN 2019
+Dr. Benjamin Solomon talks about the preliminary results of SPRING trial at WIN 2019

 June 23, 2019

 FDA Okays WIN Consortium Trial to Test Three-Drug NSCLC Combo; Validate SIMS Algorithm